tfeher/trt_type_examples/README.md

 ## 1. Explicit type conversions
 Let input be a float tensor. main1a.cpp defines the following network:

-x = shape(input)
+- x = shape(input)
-y = x + x
+- y = x + x

-The shape op changes the input type to INT32, the elementwise addition keeps th same time
+The shape op changes the input type to INT32, the elementwise addition keeps the same shape.

 ```
 nvcc main1a.cpp logger.cpp -lnvinfer
 ```

-## 2. Implicit type conversion from INT32 does not work
+## 2. No implicit type conversion from INT32
 Let input be a float tensor. main1b.cpp defines the following network:

-x = shape(input)
+- x = shape(input)
-y = - x
+- y = - x

 The shape op changes the input type to INT32, but elementwise - operation does not support INT32 type.
-The engine constructino fails:
+The engine construction fails:

 ```
 nvcc main1b.cpp logger.cpp -lnvinfer